rabbitmq/rabbitmq-oauth2-tutorial/README.md

-# RabbitMQ integration with OAuth 2.0
+# RabbitMQ OAuth2 Tutorial

-These are the two goals of this integration guide:
+These are the two goals of this guide:
 1. Explore how applications and end users can authenticate with RabbitMQ server using OAuth 2.0 protocol rather than the traditional username/password, or others.
 2. Explore what it takes to set up RabbitMQ Server with OAuth 2.0 authentication mechanism.
 Additionally we explore how to stand up ([UAA](https://github.com/cloudfoundry/uaa)) as an OAuth 2.0 Authorization Server and all the operations to create OAuth clients, users and obtain their tokens.